A new space for chamber music in the Southern Alps

 It moves, stirs and intertwines to form an intimate bond between performer and listener.
 The room is steeped in a sound that is difficult to describe.
 Chamber music is a transformative experience and a powerful platform.

-At the World’s Edge is a classical music festival creating a new stage for this essential asset in Central Lakes.
-A carefully curated program of live events that combine to create a journey through time, place and people, AWE is designed to transcend the walls of traditional chamber music and enkindle an entirely new relationship with our region.
+At the World’s Edge is a classical music festival creating a new stage for this essential asset in Central Otago and the Southern Lakes.
+A carefully curated programme of live events that combine to create a journey through time, place and people, AWE is designed to transcend the walls of traditional chamber music and enkindle an entirely new relationship with our region.

 From engaging our curious adventurers who are yet to experience classical music, to fostering young talent throughout Wānaka, Cromwell, Queenstown and beyond, we aim to create a space held captive by classical music where unique moments unfold, connections are forged, and anything is possible.